cheesestraws/calculogue/Java6/Readme.md

 stringItem.plus(stringItem2);
 ```

 rather than having everything special-cased inside the implementation of \+.
-However, since the definition of \+ depends on the run-time type of /both/ sides, I ended up with about as many instanceof checks as before, just smeared about all over the place.
+However, since the definition of \+ depends on the run-time type of /both/ sides and Java only has single dispatch, I ended up with about as many instanceof checks as before, just smeared about all over the place.
 So it made more sense to have it all in one place.